 From a distance this cactus looks innocent and even warm and fuzzy, but once you get close to it you see there are more spines than you can count.

-In fact, we first encountered the Teddy Bear Cholla at Joshua Tree NP, where upon entering the Cholla Garden there is a large warning sign noting that this cactus is hazardous and to not touch.
+In fact, we first encountered the Teddy Bear Cholla at Joshua Tree NP, where upon entering the Cholla Garden, there is a large warning sign noting that this cactus is hazardous and not to touch.
 We were fortunate here and didn't have any issues, but this "Teddy Bear" of a cactus found me at Organ Pipe National Monument, and not in a friendly way.
-We were on the Palo Verde (Green Stick) Trail when I stepped a few feet off trail to snap a picture (my bad).
-After snapping the picture, I turned around to head back towards the trail and happened to glance down to see that two Teddy Bear Cholla balls had attached themselves to my pant leg, I had no idea they were there, but knew instantly that I was in trouble.
+We were on the Palo Verde (Green Stick) Trail when I stepped a few feet off the trail to snap a picture (my bad).
+After snapping the picture, I turned around to head back towards the trail and happened to glance down and saw that two Teddy Bear Cholla balls had attached themselves to my pant leg.
+I had no idea they were there but instantly knew that I was in trouble.

 Steve was able to remove the majority of the spines without too much pain on my end, but the last three spines that he removed literally brought tears to my eyes and left some blood and minor war wounds.